dusk-network/plonk/README.md

 - `debug`: Enables the runtime debugger backend.
 Will output [CDF](https://crates.io/crates/dusk-cdf) files to the path defined in the `CDF_OUTPUT` environment variable.
 If used, the binary must be compiled with `debug = true`.
 For more info, check the [cargo book](https://doc.rust-lang.org/cargo/reference/profiles.html#debug).
   __The recommended method is to derive the std output, and the std error, and then place them in text file
     which can be used to efficiently analyse the gates.__
-- `canon`: Enables `canonical` serialization for particular data structures, which is very useful in integrating  this library within the rest of the Dusk stack - especially for storage purposes.

 ## Documentation